codehaus/faqbot/trunk/faqbot-components/faqbot-docs/setup/README.txt

 6)  Check out FAQBot project into a separate Eclipse workspace.

+7)  'cd' to the 'faqbot-components' folder for the project and run the following command:

+>   mvn -N install

+    This installs the pom-only project in the local repository and makes it available for child modules.

 7)  From the command prompt, 'cd' to the root of each project and run
 >   mvn eclipse:eclipse -Dwtpversion=1.0